apparena/docs/docs/api/080-projects.rst

     Create a new version for a project, specified by :projectId

     ..
-Note:: The default language specified in the request body will be created automatically as well!
+Note:: The default language specified in the request body will be created automatically and is included in the response under the 'language' sub-object!

 |   *Query parameters*
 |       force